Write an Outcome Statement

 Examples

-“Students who attend The Leadership Series will be able to identify effective leadership theories in a professional work environment by the end of the series.”
+“By the end of The Leadership Series, students will be able to apply effective leadership theories in professional work environments, demonstrating understanding.”

-“At the end of orientation, parents will be able to describe the types of resources available for intervention and safety.”
+“By the conclusion of orientation, parents will accurately identify and explain the resources available for student intervention and safety.”

 Tips for Writing Outcomes

-- Each goal should have two to three outcomes to support it.
+• Each goal should have two to three supporting outcomes.

-- Using Bloom’s Taxonomy can help with determining the level of engagement for outcomes.
+• Use Bloom’s Taxonomy to help determine the appropriate level of learning or engagement for each outcome.

 Bloom’s Taxonomy – Cognitive Domain (2001)